Last Updated on March 22, 2023

 The show is currently live in Las Vegas.
 It is performed at 8pm on Friday, Saturday, and Sundays, so you can book your ticket for when you are in town!

 Puppetry of the Penis is showing at the Jewel Box Theatre inside the Erotic Heritage Museum, which is a dedicated 24,000 square foot space dedicated to the history of erotica.

 The Jewel Box inside the Erotic Heritage Museum

 Las Vegas, NV 89109

-The theatre is quite small, so it should not matter where you find a seat.
+The Jewel Box Theater for Puppetry of the Penis is quite small, so it should not matter where you find a seat.
+It holds a total of 150 seats.
 The show is clearly visible from all seats in the theater so just sit back and enjoy the show!